EBSQ Examinations

 • Curriculum vitae (which should include the training curriculum as per the document that you can download below)

-• Certificate of completion of specialist training
+• Certificate of completion of AO Trauma basic course or equivalent alternative

 Please download the following documents: